 Put it all together, and although NordVPN's Windows client has some issues, it's generally well-presented and easy to use.
 Once you're over any initial setup hassles, it's a comfortable place to view and control your VPN status.
 (Incidentally, you might also want to check out our pick of the best Windows 10 VPNs).

 While we never assume that app store ratings are accurate, we've also regularly seen VPN apps get 1-star reviews for no good reason, as users blame them for many other network and internet issues.
-To rate 4.3 is a real achievement, for sure, and NordVPN also ranks highly in our roundup of the best Android VPN apps.
+To rate 4.4 is a real achievement, for sure, and NordVPN also ranks highly in our roundup of the best Android VPN apps.